 - Young Victoria St (contact 02 6380 2980)

 - Galong and Jugiong Waste Transfer Stations (contact 02 6386 2305)

 HOUSEHOLD CHEMICAL CLEANOUT

-The Household Chemical Cleanout event is held once a year, normally mid year, where residents can drop off their unwanted household chemicals free of charge.
+The Household Chemical Cleanout event is held once a year, where residents can drop off their unwanted household chemicals free of charge.

 You can take household quantities of the following household chemical, and items – up to a maximum of 20 litres or 20 kilograms of a single item.

 - Pesticides and herbicides

 - Pool chemicals

 - Gas bottles

 - Car and household batteries